Khaled-Mahmoud1/Java_Calculator/README.md

 # Java_Calculator

-# Calculator Project
+Simple Java Calculator

-A simple Java console-based calculator.

-## Features:
-- Supports +, -, *, /, and % operationsز
-- Handles invalid operations and division by zeroز
+Description

+This is a simple Java console-based calculator that allows users to perform basic arithmetic operations between two numbers.
-- Allows multiple operations until user chooses to exitز
+The program supports continuous calculations until the user chooses to exit.

+Features

+Supports the following operations:

+Addition (+)

+Subtraction (-)

+Multiplication (*)

+Division (/) (prevents division by zero)

+Modulo (%)

+Input validation for invalid operators.

+User-friendly loop to perform multiple calculations consecutively.

+Graceful exit option when the user chooses to stop.